yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

 6. Grant permission to Docker socket (optional, for convenience): sudo chmod 666 /var/run/docker.sock

 By following these steps, you should have successfully installed Docker on your Ubuntu system.
 You can now start using Docker to containerize and manage your applications.

-Follow this official document if you find any errors: Link: Install Docker Engine on Ubuntu | Docker Docs
+Follow this official document if you find any errors: Link: https://docs.docker.com/engine/install/ubuntu/

 ### Setting Up Jenkins on Ubuntu